jrsoftware/issrc/README.md

 - When building the projects in Release mode it outputs to [Files].

-- All of the forms in the Setup project, with the exception of Main.dfm, have Scaled set to False.
+- All of the forms in the Setup project, with the exception of Setup.MainForm.dfm, have Scaled set to False.
 This is because they dynamically scale themselves at run-time by calling a function named InitializeFont.